Wake Forest University Department of Counseling

 Lesson 1: Anxiety Disorders, Obsessive-Compulsive, and Related Disorders

-Read the following in your DSM-5-TR text:
+Read the following in the DSM-5-TR text:

-• pp. 215–261: Focus on Social Anxiety Disorder, Specific Phobias, Panic Disorder, Generalized Anxiety Disorder.
+• pp. 215–261: Focus on specific phobias, Social Anxiety Disorder, Panic Disorder, Generalized Anxiety Disorder.

 • pp. 265–271: Focus on Obsessive-Compulsive Disorder; skim or skip others.

-Read the following in your SET text:
+Read the following in the SET text:

 • Chapter 6